Activity 06

 When it’s done, your geocoding dialog should see something like this:

-Wow!
-Pretty impressive that 100% of the records geocoded.
+100% of the records should successfully geocode.
 Let’s exit this dialog box and go back to the map.
 “Right-click” the layer in your layers list—mine is titled directory_geocoded—and click “Zoom to Layer(s).”
 You should see something like this:

 Hmmm… why did a bunch of these layers end up outside of Massachusetts?